 We have several internal policies and procedures that mirror these codes, regulations, laws, and guidelines, and each and every of them are incorporated herein by reference.
 Bodycad and its Employees shall encourage ethical business practices and socially responsible industry conduct and shall not use any unlawful inducement in order to sell, lease, recommend, or arrange for the sale, lease, or prescription of, our products.

 D. Lawsuits and Government Investigations.

 All governmental inquiries, investigations or notices and all civil and criminal summonses, complaints, subpoenas or other court papers should be forwarded immediately to Bodycad for appropriate filing and response.
 All reported violations of applicable laws, regulations, the Code or related Company policies and procedures will be promptly investigated and will be treated confidentially to the extent practicable under the circumstances and consistent with enforcing the Code.
-All investigations will be coordinated by the President with the assistance of other appropriate Company officials.
+All investigations will be coordinated by the Chief Executive Officer with the assistance of other appropriate Company officials.
 Employees are expected to cooperate in the investigation of any alleged violation.
 If the investigation results in the need for corrective action, the Company will decide what steps, if any, should be taken to rectify the existing problem and prevent similar future violations.

 Complaints, Subpoenas and Other Legal Papers.